MONOCLONAL ANTIBODIES FOR HIGH-RISK COVID-19 POSITIVE PATIENTS

 CAN ANTIBODY TREATMENT MAKE ME SICK?

-- Allergic reactions can happen during and after an antibody infusion treatment.
-Tell your healthcare provider right away if you get any of the following signs and symptoms of allergic reactions: fever; chills; nausea; headache; shortness of breath; low blood pressure; wheezing; swelling of your lips, face, or throat; rash, including hives; itching; muscle aches; and dizziness.
+- Allergic reactions can happen during and after an antibody infusion.
+Tell your healthcare provider right away if you get any of the following signs and symptoms of allergic reactions: fever; chills; nausea; headache; shortness of breath; low blood pressure; wheezing; swelling of your lips, face, or throat; rash, including hives; itching; muscle aches; and/or dizziness.

-- Receiving an infusion of any medicine may cause brief pain, bleeding, bruising of the skin, soreness, swelling, and possible infection at the infusion site.
+- An infusion of any medicine may cause brief pain, bleeding, bruising of the skin, soreness, swelling, and possible infection at the infusion site.

 These are not all the possible side effects of antibody treatment.
 Serious and unexpected side effects may happen.
 Some possible risks from antibody treatment are: